 - Timeliness, currency, and relevance of subject matter

 - Practical applicability of topic to palliative care and serious illness

 All proposals should be free of commercial bias and references to commercial products or services.
 All selected presenters are required to disclose the existence of any vested interest with a sponsor or any commercial product or service that is directly or indirectly related to the educational presentation.

 Presenter Reimbursement Policy

 The Coalition for Compassionate Care of California (CCCC) promotes high-quality, compassionate care for everyone who is seriously ill or nearing the end of life.
-Our goal is to transform healthcare so that medical care is aligned with individual patient’s preferences—that people get the care they need and no less, and the care they want and no more.
+Our goal is to transform healthcare so that medical care is aligned with individual patient’s preferences—so people get the care they need and no less, and the care they want and no more.

-CCCC is an interdisciplinary partnership of thought-leaders from healthcare systems and organizations, government agencies, consumer organizations, and the general public.
-Through advocacy, education, and resource development, we’re working to ensure organizations and communities have the information, resources, and tools to expand palliative care across the continuum of care.
+CCCC is an interdisciplinary partnership of thought-leaders from healthcare systems and organizations, government agencies, consumer organizations and the general public.
+Through advocacy, education and resource development, we’re working to ensure organizations and communities have the information, resources, and tools to expand palliative care across the continuum of care.